jastworld/cim-misspelling-dlh-repro/README.md

 An example row of output from a results pickle file:
 <br>{'example_id': 1, 'note_id': 393217, 'typo': 'ztracking', 'correct': 'tracking', 'score': -1.137838363647461, 'lm_score': -0.5822828080919054}</br>
 The results show the typo word with the correction as corrected by the model, followed by a score consisting of the language model score and the corruption model score, and finally the language model score.
-The higher the score, the closer the model thinks the potential correct word from the dictionary is to the typo word.
+The higher the score, the closer the model thinks the potential correct word from the dictionary (in this case, 'tracking') is to the typo word ('ztracking' here).

 ## Cite this work